Basketball Africa League: Qualification

-Like Europe's Basketball Champions League and association football's CAF Champions League, the BAL has qualifying rounds to determine which teams play in each season.
+Similar to the Basketball Champions League and football competition CAF Champions League, the BAL has qualifying rounds to determine the teams that qualify for each season.
 National federations from African countries are given the opportunity to send one representing club, usually the champions of the respective national league.
 In the Road to BAL, teams play each other in groups for six remaining spots in the BAL regular season.
 In the first round, all participating teams are divided over groups, with the top teams advancing to the Elite 16.
 There, another group stage follows before single-game eliminations are played in the semi-finals and finals.

 Six teams from six predetermined countries qualify directly for the regular season, without playing qualifiers, to make for a total of twelve teams.
-These countries have been determined based on basketball history and commercial market size, and have thus far been Angola, Egypt, Tunisia, Morocco (in 2021), Nigeria, Rwanda (since 2022) and Senegal.
+These countries have been determined based on basketball history and commercial market size, and have thus far been Angola, Egypt, Tunisia, Morocco (only in 2021), Nigeria, Rwanda (since 2022) and Senegal.

 Foreign players restrictions

-Each club participating in the BAL regular season is restricted to having four foreign players only, which means it has to have at least 8 local players on its roster.
-Furthermore, two out of four foreign players must be from an other African country.
+From 2021 to 2024, each club participating in the BAL regular season was restricted to having four foreign players on its team, which means it has to have at least eight local players on its roster.
+Furthermore, two out of four foreign players had to be from another African country.
 A maximum of 2 out of the 4 foreign players can be from outside of Africa.
+Since the 2024 season, clubs have been able to field more foreign players.